ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Module Format and Documentation
 ===============================

 If you want to contribute your module to Ansible Core, you must write your module in Python and follow a standard format.
-(Unless you're writing a Windows module, in which case the `Windows guidelines <developing_modules_general_windows>` apply.)
+(Unless you're writing a Windows module, in which case the :ref:`Windows guidelines <developing_modules_general_windows>` apply.)

 Every Ansible module written in Python must begin with seven standard sections in a particular order, followed by the code.
 The sections in order are: